campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

   <span class="titleImageCaption text--secondary">Casca from Berserk is an awesome female character.
 Complex, interesting, and someone you want to root for, even when things go horribly wrong.
 And they do.</span>
 </div>

 But the anime industry has taken notice of this: they've taken stock of all of the merchandise being purchased of the fans' favorite waifus.
-They've seen the figurines, posters, and [body-pillows](https://en.wikipedia.org/wiki/Dakimakura) fly off (virtual) store shelves.
-It's a fact that [character merchandising makes up a significant portion of the industry's overall revenue](https://aja.gr.jp/download/anime-industry-report-2019-summary_?wpdmdl=1625&refresh=5fbac18932e071606074761).
+They've seen the figurines, posters, and [body-pillows](https://en.wikipedia.org/wiki/Dakimakura) fly off store shelves, and have recognized how lucrative this market can be.
+[It's a fact](https://aja.gr.jp/download/anime-industry-report-2019-summary_?wpdmdl=1625&refresh=5fbac18932e071606074761) that character merchandising has always made up a significant portion of the industry's overall revenue, so it only makes financial sense for the anime industry to capitalize on this trend as fast and hard as they possibly can.

-Therefore, I don't think it's a coincidence that a lot of shows in recent memory introduce an unnecessary amount of female characters that fit a a variety of different archetypes of waifu, such as:
+Therefore, I don't think it's a coincidence there's been a significant uptick in the amount of shows that introduce an unnecessary amount of female characters that fit a a variety of different archetypes of waifu, such as:
 * the quiet, shy waifu
 * the fiery, short-tempered waifu
 * the childhood friend waifu